petitalb/documentation/json-exchange-format.md

 			}
 		},
 		*/
-                /*Please add a compentence level (or similar) to the interest, e.g.expert on recommender systems,
-		but novice to search algorithms.*/
+		/*Please add a compentence level (or similar) to theinterest, e.g. expert on recommender systems, but novice to search algorithms.*/
 		"interests": [{
 			//concepts"text": "Recommender systems",
 			"weight": "1.0",
 			"source": "manual",